-The basic machining certificate instructs students in the basics of shop safety, drill presses, saws, engine lathes, milling machines, measuring instruments and basic drafting.
+The basic machining certificate instructs students in the basics of shop safety, drill presses, machine shop math, basic CNC mill, and lathes.
 This certificate is the logical starting point for the more comprehensive certificates and degrees in the machine technologies program.